legionboard/eye/install/english.md

 Go to "src/config" in the directory of your unzipped LegionBoard Eye download and rename "configuration-template.js" to "configuration.js".
-Then open "configuration.js" with a text editor and edit the following
+Then open "configuration.js" with a text editor and edit the following line to point at the address of your LegionBoard Heart directory:
-line:
 ```
 'apiRoot': 'https://example.com/legionboard/heart',
 ```

-After you configured this, your LegionBoard Eye instance is ready to use.
-But likely you want to deploy it on your school's server.

-## Optional: Deploy on your server
+## Deploy on your server

-Therefore, open the tool you usually use for uploading files, for example [FileZilla](https://filezilla-project.org/), and upload the whole "src" directory.
-I recommend renaming it to "eye" and push it in a folder named "legionboard".
+Open the tool you usually use for uploading files, for example [FileZilla](https://filezilla-project.org/), and upload the whole "src" directory.
+I recommend renaming it to "eye" and pushing it to a folder named "legionboard".